 Knowing what is going on between the baby and the mother at the inlet or other diameters of the pelvis and what we can do to help when help is indeed appropriate.
 This is explained in the low-cost download, Spinning Babies® Quick Reference.

-Pelvic Shape and lack of engagement
+Pelvic Inlet diameters and lack of engagement

 Rarely, a pelvis is too small to let the baby enter the pelvis.
 When a pelvis is too small its called CephaloPelvic Disproportion (CPD, or baby’s too big).
 Rickets, injury or an actually too-big-baby may be the cause here.
 CPD is rare but does exist.

 Before we suspect CPD in pregnancy, check to see if the baby is engaged.
 Until the baby is LOA or LOT and in one of those ideal starting positions, it’s too soon to call it CPD.
+We have an article on this called Will baby fit?

 Our ability to stand depends on the psoas muscle pair.
 The psoas begins at T-12 vertebrae and sweeps around from the center of the sides of the spine over the pelvis to attach at the top of the thigh bone (femur).
 The muscle pair comes around like supporting arms, pulling up the legs so that our backs don’t fall over.